 The Maxwell Suite

-Before the centre opened, the only designated places of safety in the county were police cells, which are far from suitable because the people being assessed have not committed a criminal offence.
+Before the Suite opened, the only designated places of safety in the county were police cells, which are far from suitable because the people being assessed have not committed a criminal offence.

 Assistant Chief Constable Ivor Twydell, of Gloucestershire Constabulary, said: “While we have always done our best to ensure individuals we detain under Section 136 are treated with dignity and respect, we have known for a long time that police cells are no place for people who need more complex care and access to specialist mental health services.

-Individuals at the centre receive a mental health assessment and are then either discharged, referred to community mental health services or admitted to a suitable facility within 72 hours.
+Individuals at the Suite receive a mental health assessment and are then either discharged, referred to community mental health services or admitted to a suitable facility within 72 hours.

 What is a Section 136?